Arômes de Pavie Saint-Emilion Grand Cru 2016 - Second Vin

 About the estate:

 Established in the 19th century, Pavie’s vast 37-hectare vineyard stretches across the eponymous hillside, one of the cradles of local viticulture dating back to the 4th century.
 Its unique terroir, divided into three distinct zones—the limestone plateau, the hillside with its dense, deep clay, and the sandy-clay foothills with a touch of gravel—justifies its inclusion in 2012 among the elite of the First Growths.
-This elevation is also due to the considerable investments made by its owner since 1998, Gérard Perse, a businessman who made his fortune in the retail sector.
+This elevation is also due to the considerable investments made by its owner since 1998, Gérard Perse, a businessman who made his fortune in mass retail.
 Inaugurated in 2013, a new winery designed by Alberto Pinto, a decorator of palaces and luxury hotels, marks the estate’s rise to the pinnacle of the industry and enables even more precise winemaking.

 Robert Parker - Wine Advocate